 The U.S. Treasury is the largest borrower in the world.
 At the end of 2019, outstanding federal government debt held by the public was valued at \$17 trillion.
 It doubled after the Great Recession to 78.4% of the U.S. annual GDP.
 Before the financial crisis, there was widespread concern that the U.S. had embarked on an unsustainable fiscal path (see, e.g., Rubin, Orszag, and Sinai, 2004).
-Yet, recently, some economists have argued that the U.S. has ample debt capacity to fund additional spending by rolling over its debt because T-bill rates are below GDP growth rates (Blanchard, 2019).
-The massive spending increase in response to the covid pandemic likewise met with little resistance from bond markets.
+Yet, recently, some economists have argued that the U.S. has ample debt capacity to fund additional spending by rolling over its debt because interest rates are below GDP growth rates (Blanchard, 2019).
+As a case in point, the massive spending increase in response to the covid pandemic is forecast to generate a deficit of 19% of GDP in 2020 (\$3.8 trillion) and to increase the debt to 100% of GDP.
+The debt increase met with little resistance from bond markets so far.